benlin1211/DLCV_hw1/README.md

     conda create --name DLCV-hw1 python=3.8
     conda activate DLCV-hw1
     pip3 install -r requirements.txt

+If you have 2 CUDA: please do the following: (the training is based on CUDA:1)
+    export CUDA_VISIBLE_DEVICES=0,1

 Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
 E-mail or ask the TAs first if you want to import other packages.